-UCAS Clearing is usually for those who don’t receive the grades needed on A Level Results Day, which is Thursday 13th August 2020.
+UCAS Clearing is usually for those who don’t receive the grades needed on A Level Results Day, which is the 10th August 2021.
 However, it’s also a good option for those who missed the January deadline.
 Clearing places are awarded on a ‘first come, first served’ basis so make sure you begin these processes as soon as they open to increase your chance of application success!

 Consider an alternative option - degree apprenticeship

 If your young person is still unsure that university is the right path for them, and that’s why they missed the deadline, they may wish to consider an alternative option such as a degree apprenticeship.
 Degree apprenticeships open up a range of opportunities and that can lead to a degree without the debt..
 They involve on the job training whilst studying at university: mixing paid work, learning skills and working towards a degree qualification.
 Find out more about degree apprenticeships.